technix/atrament.ink/docs/atrament-basics/choices.md

 ## Appearance

-To change the choice appearance, use `#choices` global tag with a combination of attributes:
+To change the choice appearance, use the `#choices` global tag with a combination of attributes:

 | Attribute | Description                |
 | :-------- | :------------------------- |